home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Power cycle PoE

-Use this button entity to cycle power output of a PoE port to cause a connected device to restart.
+Use the **Power cycle PoE** button entity to power cycle one specific PoE port to cause the connected device to restart.

 ### Restart UniFi device